mondo192/Vagrant/README.md

 vagrant destroy -f
 ```

-To generate a ssh key associated with an email address, simply pass Vagrant the EMAIL argument.
+To generate a ssh key associated with a token, simply pass Vagrant the TOKEN argument.
 If no arguement is provided, no ssh key is generated.
 ```
-EMAIL="your-email@mail.com" vagrant up
+TOKEN="your_token" vagrant up
 ```